nearform/graphql-hooks/README.md

   - `getInitialState()`
   - See [graphql-hooks-memcache](packages/graphql-hooks-memcache) as a reference implementation
 - `fetch(url, options)`: Fetch implementation - defaults to the global `fetch` API.
 Check [Request interceptors](#request-interceptors) for more details how to manage `fetch`.
 - `FormData`: FormData implementation - defaults to the global `FormData` API.
+Polyfill this in a node.js environment.
+See [file-uploads-nodejs](#file-uploads-nodejs) for more info.
 - `fetchOptions`: See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for info on what options can be passed
 - `headers`: Object, e.g. `{ 'My-Header': 'hello' }`
 - `logErrors`: Boolean - defaults to `true`